 The layout is controlled by DCC and some of the locomotives have sound.
 The lighting changes continously using a theatrical DMX lighting system.

-Floor area required: Layout is 4.6m x 1.0m – The layout is operated from the front and will need space for the 2 operators to work.
+The Floor Area required for the layout is 4.30m x 2m.
+The layout is operated from the front and will need space for the 2 operators to work.
 One operator primarily moves locomotives while the second concentrates on talking to visitors.

 As this is a night time layout, we prefer to have the layout located in darker areas of exhibition halls.

 For further information, please contact us.